-See, when it comes to cybersecurity, the most common misconception that your average person makes is that viruses can infect computers out of nowhere; without the user doing anything.
+When it comes to cybersecurity, the most common misconception that your average person makes is that viruses can infect computers out of nowhere; without the user doing anything.
 In some rare cases, that is true.

 So, yes.
-Under specific circumstances, there is the possibility of getting infected out of nowhere with zero-day malware.
+Under specific circumstances, there is the possibility of getting infected out of nowhere with malware.

 However, in most cases, the fault lies within the user.
 After all, most malicious apps are just that: apps.
 Malicious programs that conceal themselves to appear legit.
 Whether you fall for the trap or not is up to you.

-And that’s where Antivirus software comes in.
-A good Antivirus program should be able to detect that you’re browsing on a shady website way before you download anything.
-That’s where WindowsDefender does a mediocre job, though.
+And that’s where antivirus software comes in.
+A good antivirus program should detect that you’re browsing on a shady website before downloading anything.
+That’s where Windows Defender mostly struggles.

-Overall, Windows Defender is only enough for the tech-savvy who know what they are doing.
+Windows Defender is only enough for the tech-savvy who know what they are doing.
 The rest of you are just playing with your luck.
 So, why take a chance?
 There are a few decent programs that are entirely free.
 Let’s proceed with the list now that this is out of the way.

 It’s one of the top-rated programs in AV-Test while offering a ton of features in:

 It’s hard to go wrong with it, especially if you consider it’s fantastic free version.
 Care for more details?
 Here are some of its best functions!

 Avast offers a variety of different security options.
 To be more specific, these are some of the most important ones in the free version: